The Internet That Doesn't Suck

 http_file_share_size_limit = 1000 * 1024 * 1024 -- 1000 MiB

 This is unneeded once your domain is configured.
-If you’d like to silence warnings for certificate errors for localhost, you will also need to comment out the Virtual Host line in ./confd.d/localhost.cfg.lua
+If you’d like to silence warnings for certificate errors for localhost, you can remove the localhost sections from the main Prosody config file.
+You will also need to comment out the Virtual Host line in /etc/prosody/confd.d/localhost.cfg.lua

 Prosody config Components section